phrank-ly/wp-embed-plugin/readme.txt

 2. Install the plugin via the WordPress Plugin Directory, or by uploading the plugin files directly to your server's `/wp-content/plugins/` directory.
 3. Activate the plugin through the "Plugins" menu in WordPress.
 4. Place the Phrankly shortcode in the desired location on your page.
 This will look like [phrankly handle="yourHandle"], where "yourHandle" is your place's handle.
   i.
-Your place's handle can be found on its management page at https://www.phrankly.com
+Your place's handle can be found on its management page at https://www.phrankly.com, or in your page's URL.
+5. Contact us through our website, or at info@phrankly.com to enable embedding.